marion-an/SoftwareTesting-Assignment1/atoi/Documentation.md

 }
 ```

-## Explore possible inputs and outputs, and identify partitions
+## 3. Explore possible inputs and outputs, and identify partitions
+Input parameters:
+- `s` parameter: The string can be any string.
+  - null string
+  - empty string
+  - non-empty string

+- no combination of input parameters possible, as only1 input parameter exists
+Output parameters:
+-  Integer (positive or negative)

+## 4. Analyze the boundaries
+- `s` having length 1
+- 2^31 - 1 integer
+- -2^31 integer

+## 5. Devise test cases

 # Structural testing